saksdev/-saksham-sharma-wasserstoff/Real-Time Collaborative Editor/README.md

 - [Node.js](https://nodejs.org/) (v16 or higher recommended)
 - [npm](https://www.npmjs.com/) (or [yarn](https://yarnpkg.com/) as an alternative)
 - A modern web browser (e.g., Chrome, Firefox)

-## Setup Instructions
-Follow these steps to set up and run the project locally: